NRCDV Board of Directors

 Casey Keene, Director of Programs & Prevention

-NRCDV welcomes Sharita Lewis as the Events Specialist.
-Sharita start date was August 14, 2023 and comes to us through the Professional for Nonprofits staffing agency.
-In addition to the admin support for operations, her duties include being the POC for the DVRN meetings and all other external meetings and events.
+Sharita's start date was in August 2023, and she came to NRCDV through the Professional for Nonprofits staffing agency.
+In addition to the admin support for operations, her duties include being the point of contact for the GBVRN meetings and all other external meetings and events.
 Sharita was responsible for contracts until the Contract Specialist was hired and provided support for our fund development efforts.
 Sharita brings a wealth of knowledge to NRCDV in event planning and admin support as she has served as an administrative liaison and operations communication professional in the nation’s capital for nearly two decades.

 Sharita studied Business Administration at Ashworth University, and hold certificates such as case management, database administration, event planning, captain of special police, certified firearms instructor, and a member of the American Society of Administrative Professions.
 Sharita has a deep passion for social justice and loves all things comedy.